-Symphonic NAC Jazz Today's Country Chamber Music Country Gold New Age Soul Ballads Traditional Country Soul Ballads Traditiona Classic Soul Hits Folk Rock Alternativ Opera Top of the Charts R&B Oldies Urban Contemporary Alternative Rock I 50's Hits R&B Oldies Alternative Rock II 60's Hits Classic Rock I Rap/Hip Hop 70's Hits 80's Hits Dance Classic Rock II Tropical Album Rock Latin Contemporary Hard Rock/Metal 90's Hits Soft Rock Merengue Love Songs Blues Love Songs Merengue Singers & Songs Boleros Beautiful Instruments Mexicana Broadway's Best Rock en Espanol Big Band/Swing TayMey Reggae World Beat Gospel Contemporary Big Band/Swing TexMex Cumbia Latin Jazz Classic Jazz Children's Entertainment Contemporary Jazz
+Symphonic NAC Jazz Today's Country

+Chamber Music New Age Country Gold

+Opera Soul Ballads Traditional Country

+Top of the Charts Classic Soul Hits Folk Rock

+50's Hits R&B Oldies Alternative Rock I

+60's Hits Urban Contemporary Alternative Rock II

+70's Hits Rap/Нір Нор Classic Rock I

+80's Hits Dance Classic Rock II

+90's Hits Tropical Album Rock

+Soft Rock Latin Contemporary Hard Rock/Metal

+Love Songs Merengue Blues

+Singers & Songs Boleros Reggae

+Beautiful Instruments Mexicana World Beat

+Broadway's Best Rock en Espanol Gospel

+Big Band/Swing TexMex Contemporary

+Classic Jazz Cumbia Children's Entertainment

+Contemporary Jazz Latin Jazz

-Programming on the Company's additional 50 non-music channels will be provided by third parties, and to date the Company has entered into programming agreements with content providers for 14 of these channels.
+Programming on the Company's additional 50 non-music channels will be provided by third parties, and to date the Company has entered into programming agreements with content providers for 15 of these channels.
 Non-music channels will contain advertising, which will provide the Company with additional revenue.
 These channels will include news and talk shows and programming directed to a diverse range of groups, including Hispanic listeners, and will allow subscribers throughout the country to listen to sports programming occurring outside their locale.

-The Company's 50 music and non-music channels will be housed at the National Broadcast Studio which will be located in Rockefeller Center in New York City.
+The Company's 50 music and non-music channels will be housed at its National Broadcast Studio in Rockefeller Center in New York City.
 The National Broadcast Studio will contain the Company's music library, facilities for programming origination, programming personnel and program hosts, as well as facilities to transmit programming to the satellites, to activate or deactivate service to subscribers and to perform the tracking, telemetry and control of the orbiting satellites.